danielcondemarin/monorepo-conventional-commits/README.md

 Download the prebuilt binary from the [releases page](https://github.com/danielcondemarin/monorepo-conventional-commits/releases)

-Then simply add the prepare-commit-msg binary to the repo git hooks.
+Then simply add the prepare-commit-msg binary to the repo git hooks and give it execute permissions.

 ```
   $ cp ~/Downloads/prepare-commit-msg /your_monorepo/.git/hooks
+  $ chmod +x /your_monorepo/.git/hooks/prepare-commit-msg
 ```

 Currently only macos is available from the releases page.
 For other platforms you could build from source using [rust cargo](https://github.com/rust-lang/cargo).